Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and the Baltimore Sun.

 The witness testimony in the Lawyers' Committee Petition is contained in the attached exhibit Persons with Material Information.

-One of the main arguments made by the "architects, engineers, physicists, and chemists" who would testify to a grand jury on behalf of the Lawyers' Committee, in order to demonstrate "conclusively" that demolition explosives were used in the destruction of the Twin Towers and Building 7, involve the laws of physics.
+One of the main arguments made by the "architects, engineers, physicists, and chemists" who would testify to a grand jury on behalf of the Lawyers' Committee, in order to demonstrate "conclusively" that demolition explosives were used in the destruction of the Twin Towers and Building 7, involves the laws of physics.

 The group Architects and Engineers for 9/11 Truth, which is one of the parties backing the petition, say that the acceleration of a mass toward the ground at the acceleration rate known as "free fall" acceleration is impossible to attain through any medium but thin air.
 On 9/11 this acceleration was attained, for all intents and purposes, by three different skyscrapers, one of them not hit by an airplane.